Ivan-cs/Automatic-Curtain/server/README.md

 python -m venv venv

+## Activate the virtual environment created

 source venv/bin/activate

 ## Install the requirements of the project

-pip install requirements.txt
+pip install -r requirements.txt

 ## Run the web server (For Flask) and database

-flask db init
-flask db migrate
-flask db upgrade
+flask db upgrade (for applying migrations to the database schema)

 flask run

 The web server should be running at http://127.0.0.1:5000

-## Run the script for web server (For normal http server)

-python httpserver.py

-The webserver should be running at http://127.0.0.1:8000